MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase6.md

 > [!NOTE]
 > A value set in the MAM app config will override a value with the same key set in Android Enterprise config.

-If an admin configures conflicting values for the same key, Intune does not have any way of resolving this conflict automatically and will make all values available to your app.
+If an admin configures conflicting values for the same key, Intune doesn't have any way of resolving this conflict automatically and will make all values available to your app.
 This type of conflict could happen if the admin targets different app config sets with the same key to multiple groups containing the same account.

 Your app can request all values for a given key from a [MAMAppConfig] object, so you can resolve conflicts with your own business logic: